vipu121/Function_Generator/README.md

-# LLM-RAG Automation API
+# LLM-RAG Automation API with Groq

 A **Python-based API service** that dynamically retrieves and executes automation functions using **LLM + RAG (Retrieval-Augmented Generation)**.
-The system processes user prompts, maps them to predefined automation functions, and generates executable Python code for function invocation.
+The system processes user prompts, maps them to predefined automation functions, and dynamically generates executable Python code for function invocation using the **Groq API**.

 ## Key Features
-- **LLM + RAG Integration**: Enhances response generation by retrieving relevant automation functions.
+- **LLM + RAG with Groq API**: Uses Groq's AI models for accurate function retrieval and code generation.
-- **Dynamic Code Generation**: Translates user prompts into executable Python code.
+- **Dynamic Code Execution**: Converts user prompts into executable Python scripts.
-- **Function Mapping**: Matches prompts with predefined automation workflows.
+- **Predefined Function Mapping**: Matches user requests with existing automation workflows.
-- **API-Driven Architecture**: Built with FastAPI for seamless integration and execution.
+- **FastAPI Integration**: Provides a scalable API for task execution.

 ## How It Works
-1. **User Input**: The system receives a prompt describing an automation task.
+1. **User Input**: A prompt describing the automation task is received.
-2. **RAG Retrieval**: Searches for relevant predefined functions using an embedding-based retrieval system.
+2. **RAG-Based Retrieval**: Searches for relevant predefined functions using embeddings.
-3. **Code Generation**: LLM generates a Python script to execute the identified function.
+3. **Groq API Generation**: Uses Groq to generate Python code for function execution.
-4. **Execution & Response**: The system runs the generated code and returns results to the user.
+4. **Execution & Response**: The system runs the generated code and returns results.

 ## Use Cases
 - **Automated Data Processing**
-- **Task Scheduling and Execution**
+- **Dynamic Script Generation**
-- **Custom Script Generation**
+- **Task Scheduling & Execution**
-- **API-Triggered Automation**
+- **API-Based Automation**

-This API service enables efficient task automation by leveraging **LLM-driven reasoning and retrieval-based augmentation** to ensure accurate function execution. 🚀
+This project leverages **Groq API, LLM-driven reasoning, and RAG** to automate workflows efficiently and intelligently.

 ## Features